 Fig. 3.8 Are you satisfied with the way democracy works in Russia?

-The majority of young respondents consider themselves happy people (Fig.3.7a).
+themselves happy people (Fig.3.7a).
 Among them, students feel themselves happy significantly more often than others (65.2%).
 About one third of unemployed people consider themselves unhappy (Fig 3.8a).